Posts tagged with Lightroom 4

 On its 6th birthday, Lightroom’s version 4 is here – see the official announcement.

-I’ve been using it for a while and actually switched over my main catalogue a few months ago (upgrading a Lightroom 3 catalogue is disabled in the . . .
+I’ve been using it for a while and actually switched over my main catalogue a few months ago (upgrading a Lightroom 3 catalogue is disabled in the public beta).
+While others will no doubt list all the new features to exhaustion, I’m just going to point to . . .

 Flags are now global, not local.
 But stacks have gone local.
 How do these work together?